Queries: Creating queries

 Query language

 Queries in Linkurious Enterprise are written using a graph query language.
 Linkurious Enterprise supports several graph databases: Neo4j, Memgraph, Neptune and Cosmos DB.
-Neo4j and Memgraph support the Cypher query language while Neptune and Cosmos DB support the Gremlin query language.
+Neo4j and Memgraph support the Cypher query language while Cosmos DB support the Gremlin query language.

 The Cypher query language is similar to SQL, it can be learned from Neo4j's online documentation.